-Craig is currently in Adelaide curating blinc for the Adelaide Festival, one of the most prestigious Arts Festivals in the world.
+Craig’s most recent project was in Adelaide curating blinc for the Adelaide Festival, one of the most prestigious Arts Festivals in the world.

 Stroll from one light and sound installation to the next and immerse yourself in this exclusive survey of the very best international digital art.
 From large-scale projections to extraordinary laser works, building-mapping projects, and more intimate, interactive experiences, this cutting-edge selection displays astonishing feats of technical brilliance from some of the world’s best artists.
 As much a family experience as a contemporary art exhibition, Blinc is an event to return to again and again during the festival, as everything from a series of faces projected in trees to a larger-than-life three dimensional elephant light up this iconic precinct in the most unforgettable way.

 Animate Projects (UK) László Zsolt Bordos (HUN) Madison Bycroft (AUS) Casa Magica (GER)

 Wendy Dawson (UK) Dawn of Man (USA) H C Gilje (NOR) Perry Hall & Elliott Sharp (USA)

 Hartung and Trenz (GER) Ray Harris (AUS) Ryoichi Kurokawa (JPN) Jessica Lloyd Jones (UK)